In This Article

 Some people think that alcohol is a stimulant because, in low doses, it has a stimulating effect.
 It can increase heart rate, makes people more impulsive and aggressive, and causes a surge in dopamine levels.

-The intoxication you feel when you drink alcohol is alcohol mimicking the naturally occurring gamma-aminobutyric acid (GABA) in your brain.
+The feeling you get when drinking is alcohol mimicking the naturally occurring gamma-aminobutyric acid (GABA) in your brain.
 This is a neurotransmitter that produces feelings of relaxation and improves your mood.

 How Does Alcohol Affect Behavior?

-People who have developed alcohol use disorder (AUD) are prone to mental health and behavioral changes, including:
+People who have AUD are prone to mental and behavioral changes, including: